opringle/compas-bot/README.md

 ### ToDo

 - [x] Call a fake API with card and amount to upload with, respond to user
+- [x] Get running locally with ngrok
+- [x] agent.handleRequest() only takes intent handlers, not action handlers
 - [ ] Call fake API to log user in, loading their attributes into dialogflow entities
+    - Login intent expects entities to be filled with slot filling via the webhook
+    - Reference card parameters from previous contexts in the followup response (please choose from your cards X, Y and Z)
+    -
 - [ ] Reference user entities when loading card to verify card exists and there is a payment method
 - [ ] Bulk out with more definitions and smalltalk
 - [ ] Arrange meeting with translink
-- [ ] Get running locally with ngrok